chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 ## Data for download

-The raw data (fastq files, read counts from CellRanger) can be downloaded from GEO GSE217131.
+The raw (fastq files) and processed (read counts from HTSeq-count and CellRanger) can be downloaded from GEO [GSE216365](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE216365).

 >The easiest way to get started is to use the processed data provided here.

+For the CRISPR screen data, refer to the `internal-data` [directory](https://github.com/chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/tree/main/CRISPR-screen-processing/internal-data) in this repository.

+For the bulk RNA-seq data, refer to the `internal-data` [directory](https://github.com/chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/tree/main/Bulk-RNAseq-processing/internal-data) in this repository.

 For the single-cell data, some of the data can be downloaded from Box https://mskcc.box.com/s/wn5uvwxu2xm4hw219mo0id3r9nkyyprx
 ## Packages